winterdouglas/soccial-react/README.md

    - I did implement a storage service that abstracts away the `localStorage` (facade)
    - I'm doing the same with `date-fns`, so that we never use it directly in code
    - There is a `config` that exposes environment variables, so that we don't use vite imports around.
    - I did create an entity adapter with the purpose of transforming rest data in entity data (in the format of `Record<number, TEntity>`) similarly to how the redux toolkit entity adapter does.
 That way I provide a mechanism that allows entities to be looked up by their ids, as that optimizes lookup performance (instead of a filter or find).
-Eg.: users[userId], as simple as that :)
+Eg.: `users[userId]`, as simple as that :)
-   - The authentication has been done in a combination of an authentication service along with React context and provider (exposed by a hook).
+   - The authentication has been done in a combination of an authentication service along with React context and provider (exposed by a hook), it is a username only login - so it has no professional use.
 When the user signs in the app requests from the API and on success they're saved to the local storage.
 Next time the app is opened, that user will be restored from the local storage (no need to login again).
-   - Automatic refetching: Once you send a message using the `usePostMutation` it invalidates the `posts` key, therefore making posts to be refetched automatically.
+   - Automatic refetching: Once you send a message using the `usePostMutation` it invalidates the `posts` key, that makes posts to be refetched automatically.
-   - The app has been divided into features, being `posts`, `birthdays` and `auth`, therefore there's a strong and scalable structure in place.
+   - The app has been divided into features, being `posts`, `birthdays` and `auth`, so there's a strong and scalable structure in place.
    - A few totally reusable components, like `Button`, `Card` and `Link`.
    - It's all implemented with FP and fully typed with typescript :)